 When pottery is placed into the kiln, it is almost always bone dry.
 However, there is still water trapped within the spaces between the clay particles.

-As the clay is slowly heated, this water evaporates out from the clay.
+As the clay is slowly heated, this water evaporates out of the clay.
 If the clay is heated too quickly, the water will turn to steam right inside the clay body, expanding with an explosive effect on the pot.

 By the time the boiling point of water (212 F and 100 C at sea level) is reached, all of the atmospheric water should have evaporated out of the clay body.
 This will result in the clay compacting and some minimal shrinkage.

 02 of 08

 Burn Off of Carbon and Sulfur

 All clay bodies contain some measure of carbon, organic materials, and sulfur.
 These burn off between 572 F and 1470 F (300 C and 800 C).
 If for some reason—such as poor ventilation within the kiln—these are not able to burn out of the clay body, carbon coring will occur.
 This will considerably weaken the clay body.

 03 of 08

 Chemically Combined Water Is Driven Off

 Clay can be characterized as being one molecule of alumina and two molecules of silica bonded with two molecules of water.
 Even after the atmospheric water is gone, the clay still contains some 14 percent of chemically bonded water by weight.
 The pot will be substantially lighter, but with no physical shrinkage.

 This chemically combined water's bond loosens when heated.
 Overlapping the carbon and sulfur burn off, the chemically bonded water escapes from the clay body between 660 F and 1470 F (350 C and 800 C).
 If the water heats too quickly, it again can cause the explosive production of steam inside the clay body.
 It is due to all these changes (and more) that the firing schedule must allow for a slow build up of heat.

 04 of 08